nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/04_metrics_ch_type.md

 Prescribing of two or more DAMN medicines was the only metric where non-care home patients had higher values than care home patients.

-The rate of ACAP polypharmacy shows a trend of decreasing since 2020/21.
+The rate of ACAP polypharmacy shows a decreasing trend since 2020/21.
 It is more common in non-care home prescribing and less common for the aged 85+ population in both care home and non-care home settings.

 Age can be restricted to 85 and over in the chart.
 This subgroup shows similar but less pronounced differences between care home and non-care home patients than the comparisons for all older people.